benochi/reguru/README.md

 This project is hosted at http://reguru.herokuapp.com/

+Please give heroku some time to load the page and the property API.

 ## Local use:
 It is **highly** recommended that you also download and run the reguru-backend.
 reguru-frontend: